From Geeky to Chic, A Gadget for Everyone on Your List

 Over the past six or seven years that I’ve put this feature together, I’ve had the opportunity to see, test and play with a lot of cool devices and technologies; some designed for business purposes, some for purely personal entertainment and others still that bridge the gap in our increasingly connected world.
 While the increasing “connectedness” of all aspects of our lives (business, family, personal, etc.) has been a long-evolving trend, one of the greater changes in only the past two years has been the advent of the iPad and other tablet devices.
 The iPhone also certainly helped transform the mobile phone market, but tablet devices, even though they are still in the early adopter stage, are quickly establishing themselves in business and personal settings.

 The innovation behind these two major developments (the iPad and iPhone), and certainly their introduction to the market, was the result of the work of many people at Apple.
-But Steve Jobs, as he’s been rightly eulogized, was the great visionary who helped people see the potential of these devices.
+But Steve Jobs, as he’s been rightly eulogized, was the great visionary who helped people see their potential.
 As the market he created continues to grow, and as a tribute to him, I’ve added a new section to the gift guide this year focused on tools designed for users of various i-things.

-From everyone at CPA & NSA Practice Advisor, we wish you the happiest of holidays and a prosperous New Year.
+From everyone at CPA Practice Advisor, we wish you the happiest of holidays and a prosperous New Year.

 DOWN TO BUSINESS